LyonsLab/StarBLAST/index.rst

 |Tut_7|_

-5. Launching Worker instance(s) with deployment script.
+5. Launch one ore more Worker instance(s) with a deployment script (atmo_deploy_worker.sh) as per the steps above.

 .. note::